HimadriChakra12/.Pencil/README.md

 Copy and paste the code to Powershell.
 Run it will automatically install Pencil for you.

 ## Usage
 write `pencil` to use the command or `pen` to enter the shell mode.
 Using as admin privillages is must.
-So install and use [gsudo](https://github.com/gerardog/gsudo#installation).
+So installs and uses [gsudo](https://github.com/gerardog/gsudo#installation).
 ```
 sudo pencil [write]/[erase]/[sharp]
 ```